aprilweilab/mrpast/docs/concepts.rst

 2. The coalescence rate parameters for each deme (population).
 3. The migration rate parameters between each pair of demes (populations).
 4. The (optional) growth rate parameters for each deme (population).
-5. The conversions from one population to another, e.g. "pop1 was created as a split from pop2 after epoch2"
+5. The conversions from one population to another, e.g. "pop1 was created as a split from pop2 after epoch2" (also supports admixture of multiple source populations)
 6. The (optional) names of each population.

 More details about constructing and modifying models can be found `here <modeling.html>`_, and reading the heavily annotated